Gilberto Hinojosa: County Democratic Chairman

 Hinojosa was elected chairman of the Cameron County Democratic Party on November 12, 2007.

 On January 21, 2009, the day following the first inauguration of Barack Obama, Hinojosa attended the Democratic National Committee winter meeting in Washington, D.C., which included the 2009 Democratic National Committee chairmanship election.
 During this official nomination process, he seconded Tim Kaine's nomination and delivered a speech in support.
 Ultimately, Kaine was elected chairman via acclamation and unanimous vote.

 Texas Democratic Party Chairmanship

 On May 12, 2011, Hinojosa announced his intention to run for chair of the Texas Democratic Party after the incumbent, Boyd Richie, announced that he would not run for re-election and was retiring.
 Hinojosa named Houston attorney Cris Felman treasurer of his campaign.
 Hinojosa was elected chair of the Texas Democratic Party on June 9, 2012, at the state party convention held in Houston.
 He replaced Richie.

 On November 8, 2024, Hinojosa announced his resignation as Texas Democratic Party chair, effective in March 2025.

 Personal life

-Hinojosa is the father of Xochitl Hinojosa, the spokesperson for the 2020 Democratic National Convention and state representative Gina Hinojosa.
+Hinojosa is the father of Xochitl Hinojosa, the spokesperson for the 2020 Democratic National Convention, and Gina Hinojosa, Democratic member of the Texas House of Representatives and the Democratic candidate for the 2026 Texas gubernatorial election.